-Ph.D. students admitted to the program are required to do three seven-week rotations in laboratories of interest.
+Students are required to do three seven-week rotations in laboratories of interest.
 Students are strongly encouraged to contact and/or visit faculty members they are considering for rotations or permanent location to obtain additional information, prior to the faculty agreeing to allow the student to rotate.
 Students will be required to initiate and complete a Rotation Agreement Form prior to beginning each rotation.
 Rotation assignments are made by the Graduate Studies Committee Chair based on ranked choices by the students and available space in research laboratories.
+At the end of the three rotations (and not before), students submit a ranked list of three potential advisors to the Graduate Studies Committee Chair, who will consult with the faculty members before making laboratory assignments.